-All grade 10s are required to have a full timetable (40-42 credits).
-Any students who drop or are removed from a course will be required to make up the lost credits.
-They will not be allowed to remain in the school during that time unless they attend a supervised study class.
-All grade 11s and 12s are encouraged to carry a full timetable; however, no students will be allowed to have spares until they have achieved a minimum of eighty five credits and successfully completed all mandatory grade 10 classes, including CALM and HCS3000.
-Students will only be allowed to fast-track core courses with permission from administration.
+All grade 10s and 11s are required to have a full timetable with no spares (40-42 credits).
+Any student who drops or is removed from a course will be required to make up the lost credits by enrolling in an alternative course or option.
+All grade 12s are encouraged to carry a full timetable; however, no students will be allowed to have spares until they have achieved a minimum of eighty five credits and successfully completed all mandatory grade 10 and 11 classes, including CALM and HCS3000.
+Students will only be allowed to fast-track core courses with a minimum grade of 85% in the pre-requisite and with the permission of administration.
+Grade 12 students who are permitted to have a spare will be required to be in good academic standing for graduation with all work experience and or Registered Apprenticeship hours up to date and submitted.
+Students who are permitted a spare are allowed to remain at the school during that time and will need to attend a supervised study class or the learning commons.